Zakhar-the-Robot/lib_zakhar_faces/README.md

 The target of the library is ESP-IDF framework.

-Include it in your CMakeFileLists.txt and then add two constants to your `idf_component_register`:
+Include it in your CMakeLists.txt and then add two constants to your `idf_component_register`:

 - FACES_INCLUDES - access to use "faces.h" in your code
 - FACES_FILES - list of the jpg files

 ## Example

-Example of the CMakeFileLists.txt
+Example of the CMakeLists.txt

 ```cmake
 include("../components/lib_zakhar_faces/faces.cmake")